 Photo by Just A Taste

-Just a Taste’s cheesy breadstick bones are a super easy spooky Halloween appetizer to make this year.
+Just a Taste’s cheesy breadstick bones are super cheap and easy finger food for a Halloween party.
 With only a few ingredients, this straightforward recipe can be used to make more than bone-shaped breadsticks.
 You can try whatever Halloween-themed shape comes to mind, like broomsticks or ghosts too.

 Silly Monster Apple Bites